drake7707/Drakarah3DPrinter/README.md

  - [Crowsnest](https://github.com/mainsail-crew/crowsnest) and [Moonraker Timelapse](https://github.com/mainsail-crew/moonraker-timelapse) (for webcam stream and timelapse gneneration)
  - [NanoMQ](https://nanomq.io/) running as a systemd service as a MQTT server, where a Sonoff pow R2 is posting power metrics to, and moonraker ingests those values
  - [udev-media-automount](https://github.com/Ferk/udev-media-automount) as a systemd service to auto mount USB sticks, a symlink is created to the gcodes folder so USB sticks are exposed on the klipperscreen for printing
+ - Udev rule to always create a fixed symlink for the usb webcam, it sometimes was /dev/video0, sometimes /dev/video1 so with a udev rule it is now always /dev/webcam

 ## BOM

 I try to keep track of a full bill of materials of the entire printer, so anything I add or remove gets updated in the BOM.
 You can find that [here](BOM.xslx)